This course meets the current and anticipated standards required to provide moderate enteral sedation in all 50 states

 All of our instructors are veteran educators and distinguished practitioners who are experts in their respective fields of dentistry, anesthesiology, emergency response, medicine, graduate education and research.

 - Discuss the prevention, recognition, and management of systemic complications of minimal and moderate sedation with particular attention to airway maintenance and support of the respiratory and cardiovascular systems.

 - How to safely and effectively administer minimal and moderate sedation to patients in a clinical setting.

 - Describe and demonstrate the techniques of intravenous access, intramuscular injection, and other parenteral techniques.

 - Detail the pharmacology of the drug(s) selected for administration, and the precautions, indications, contraindications and adverse reactions associated with them.

-- Thoroughly discuss patient evaluation, assessment and selection through detailed review of medical history taking, physical diagnosis and psychological considerations.
+- Thoroughly discuss patient evaluation, assessment, and selection through a detailed review of medical history taking, physical diagnosis and psychological considerations.

 IV Sedation Certification curriculum will cover the following topics:

 - Pharmacokinetics, pharmacodynamics and pharmacotherapeutics of conscious sedation medications used in dentistry